JoWi235/RAoT-Bot/README.md

 you will need to change the absolute path to your RAoT location.
 Moreover you will need to change the ingame chat to the key "y" and the game terminal to th key "z".
 You also could change them in the script if you want, but no key combinations.
 Either you change them ingame or in the script server-message.sh.

-To setup a server you have to run the server-setup.sh.You maybe have to do the "chmod +x" command to all the .sh scripts to make them a runable Programm.
 You have to add at least 2 arguemnts.
 First is the game mode.
 Right now you have the option between DM(Deathmatch) or TE(Team Elimination).
 DM has infinite gas, but not infinite ammo.